Adrian-Ng/dissertation/README.md

 It's not great.
 I mean one third of it could be shoved into the appendix.
 Oh well.
 It got an A.

-# Tell me what to do
+# What do I do?

-Click on the `dissertation.pdf` file.
+Click on `Dissertation.pdf` file to read it.
+Or feel free to take a look at this mess of a `.tex` corpus.

 Adrian